-The Police Pension Plan's benefit provisions as of December 31, 2018 were as follows:
+The Police Pension Plan's benefit provisions as of December 31, 2020 were as follows:

-- Eligibility Requirements-normal retirement date shall be the first day of the month following the 50th birthday, provided the participant has completed 25 years of service; or if hired before January 1, 1994, age 55 with 20 years of service; - Retirement Benefit-normal retirement benefit shall be equal to 50 percent of the monthly average of fixed compensation received during the final 36 months of employment preceding normal retirement date; plus \$50 per month for each completed year of service beyond 25 years, not to exceed \$250. - Survivor Benefit-if an officer is killed in the line of duty, 100% of the member's pay at the time of death will be made payable to the spouse or the children, if no spouse survives, until the children reach 18 years old (or 23 if attending college); in the event of the death of a retired police officer or an active police officer eligible to retire, the survivor benefit is 50 percent of the benefit the retiree was receiving or the officer would have been receiving had he retired at the time of death; - Member Contributions-as noted above members contribute to the plan at the rate of 5 percent of compensation; interest rate credited to member contributions is five percent per annum compounded annually.
+- Eligibility Requirements-normal retirement date shall be the first day of the month following the 50th birthday, provided the participant has completed 25 years of service; or if hired before January 1, 1994, age 55 with 20 years of service; if hired on or after January 1, 2018, age 52 and 25 years of service. - Retirement Benefit-normal retirement benefit shall be equal to 50 percent of the monthly average of fixed compensation received during the final 36 months of employment preceding normal retirement date; plus \$100 per month for the 26th and 27th year of service and \$50 per month for each additional year of service, not to exceed \$350. - Survivor Benefit-if an officer is killed in the line of duty, 50% of the pension which the retired member was receiving or which an active member would have received if he had been retired.
+If eligible for vesting, refund of contributions with interest or 50% of vested benefit payable at the officer's superannuation retirement date. - Member Contributions-as noted above members contribute to the plan at the rate of 5 percent of compensation; interest rate credited to member contributions is five percent per annum compounded annually.

 UPPER PROVIDENCE TOWNSHIP

 POLICE PENSION PLAN

 NOTES TO THE FINANCIAL STATEMENTS

-DECEMBER 31, 2018
+DECEMBER 31, 2020